tra/periodic/README.markdown

 You may also set the default options once for your app and just call the plugin with the callback function like this:

-    $.extend($.periodic.defaults, some_options);
+    $.periodic.defaults.period = 8888;

     $.periodic(function() {
       $.ajax(ajax_options);
     });

 The plugin provides built-in settings for decreasing the poll time via a "decay" setting (much like prototype's PeriodicalExecuter).
-The name of this plugin, 'periodic', is a more grammatically correct description of what it does (a "periodical" is something you read).
+However, the name of this plugin, 'periodic', is a more grammatically correct description of what it does (a "periodical" is something you read).

 ## Examples